vilhelmbergsoe/amp.el/README.md

 Run `M-x amp--switch` to quickly jump between amp buffers from different projects or sessions.

+### Terminal Mode Navigation

+The amp buffer uses terminal char mode by default.
+If you need to use Emacs commands like `M-x`:

+- Press `C-c C-j` to switch to line mode (enables normal Emacs commands)
+- Press `C-c C-k` to switch back to char mode (direct terminal interaction)

 ### Key Bindings (Optional)

 Add these to your configuration for quick access: